 Excerpt from The Time Traveler Professor, Book One: Silent Meridian by Elizabeth Crowens.
 Copyright © 2019 by Elizabeth Crowens.
 Reproduced with permission from Elizabeth Crowens.
 All rights reserved.

 Visit these other great hosts on this tour for more great reviews, interviews, guest posts, and giveaways!

-This is a rafflecopter giveaway hosted by Partners in Crime Virtual Book Tours for Gabriel Valjan.
-There will be 1 winner of one (1) Amazon.com Gift Card.
-The giveaway begins on April 22, 2019 and runs through June 24, 2019.
+This is a rafflecopter giveaway hosted by Partners in Crime Virtual Book Tours for Elizabeth Crowens.
+There will be eight(8) winners.
+One (1) winner will receive an Amazon.com Gift Card and seven (7) winners will each receive Silent Meridian by Elizabeth Crowens (eBook).
+The giveaway begins on August 18, 2019 and runs through September 23, 2019.
 Void where prohibited.

 a Rafflecopter giveaway